 Every systematic review begins with a question, but not every question leads to a successful review.
 The difference between a productive eighteen-month project and an abandoned one often comes down to how precisely that question was formulated.
 The PICO framework is the methodological tool that bridges the gap between clinical curiosity and rigorous evidence synthesis.
 When we develop systematic review protocols, defining the PICO question takes longer than any other step, and it should.
 A well-crafted PICO prevents scope creep that can add months to your timeline, eliminates ambiguity during title and abstract screening, and provides the structural backbone for your search strategy, eligibility criteria, and data extraction form.

 The Cochrane Handbook for Systematic Reviews of Interventions identifies PICO as the recommended approach for formulating review questions about the effects of interventions (Higgins et al., 2023).
 PROSPERO registration requires you to state your question in structured format, and the PICO elements map directly to the registration fields.
 Whether you are conducting a clinical effectiveness review, a public health evaluation, or a health services research synthesis, the PICO research question is where your review protocol begins.
-Structure your research question with our free PICO framework generator, supports PICO, PCC, and SPIDER formats.
+Structure your research question with our free our pico framework generator, supports PICO, PCC, and SPIDER formats.

 What Is the PICO Framework for Research Questions?